 Barbers have been around for over 5,000 years.
-They traditionally acted as dentists and surgeons.
-In fact, the red and white barbers pole was used to hold leeches which drew blood from the patient.
+They historically acted as dentists and surgeons.
+Traditionally, the iconic barber pole was a wooden container painted red and white and used to hold leeches that drew blood from the patient.
 Eventually, barbers began to give up medical pursuits and started cutting hair.
-The history of barbering is full of fun facts and interested information.
-Who knew that barbers were once considered healthcare professionals?
+The history of barbering is full of fun facts and interesting information.
+Who knew that barbers were once considered health care professionals?

 Are Barbers for Men and Hairdressers for Women?

-Barbers need to undergo different training than hairdressers.
+Barbers undergo different training than hairdressers.
 People in this job need to train intensively for 10 to 12 months.
 The training is available from specialized beauty schools and includes a written exam and a practical demonstration.
 In the United States, every state has its own Barbering Board.
 This board often includes certification for cosmetology.
 Graduates will have to go to the board and apply for a license.
-This license will need to be renewed regularly.
+This license should be renewed regularly.
 If a barber is very experienced, he or she may become certified as a master barber in some states.

 Should I Go to a Barber or a Hairdresser?

-I Want to Become a Barber or Hairdresser!
+I Want To Be a Barber or Hairdresser!

 If you are considering a career in hair cutting, you should contact us.
 Evergreen Beauty college offers courses in both hair styling and barbering.
 The staff at the school will be able to talk to you about our courses and how taking one will impact your career path.
 If you cannot afford to study, we can advise you of various grant and scholarship opportunities.

 Financial aid is available to those who qualify.